 What happens if a public holiday falls on a Sunday in South Africa?

-If a public holiday falls on a Sunday, the following Monday becomes a public holiday.
-This rule often creates long weekends and affects travel patterns and accommodation availability.
+Under South Africa’s public holiday rules, when a public holiday falls on a Sunday, the following Monday is also a public holiday.
+This can create an additional long weekend and increase domestic travel demand.